Iron Duke-class battleship: Armour

 The Iron Duke-class battleships had an armour belt that was 305 mm thick in the central area of the ship, where the ammunition magazines, machinery spaces, and other vital parts of the ship were located.
 The belt tapered down to 102 mm towards the bow and stern.
 The barbettes that contained the main gun turrets were 254 mm on the sides and 75 mm on the rear, where shells were less likely to hit.
 The turrets themselves were 280 mm thick on the sides.
-The ships' armoured deck was between 25–65 mm (1–2.5 in) thick.
+The ships' armoured deck was between 25 and 65 mm (1–2.5 in) thick.
 After the battle of Jutland in May 1916, some 820 tonnes of armour was added to the ships, primarily to thicken the deck around the main battery turrets, as well as to increase the bulkheads in the ammunition magazines.

 Ships

 Iron Duke

 Upon commissioning, Iron Duke was assigned to the Home Fleet as the flagship of Admiral George Callaghan.
 After the outbreak of the First World War, the Royal Navy was reorganized; the Home Fleet and the Atlantic Fleet were combined to form the Grand Fleet; Iron Duke retained her position as fleet flagship, under John Jellicoe.
 The ship took part in all of the major fleet actions, though only one of them ended in combat—the sortie on 31 May 1916 that resulted in the Battle of Jutland.
 At Jutland, Iron Duke was assigned to the 3rd Division of the 4th Battle Squadron, and was stationed in the centre of the British line.

 Following the end of the war, Iron Duke was transferred to the Mediterranean Fleet.
 During 1919–20, the ship operated in the Black Sea in support of the White Russians during the Russian Civil War.
 The Washington Naval Treaty of 1922 mandated that Iron Duke be removed from the active roster.
 However, she remained with the fleet for a short time, having been transferred to the Atlantic Fleet in 1926.
 This duty assignment lasted 3 years, after which she was removed from active service.
 She was demilitarised, to be used as a training ship.
 Two of her gun turrets and a good deal of her armour were removed, and her speed was reduced to 18 kn through the removal of some of her boilers.
 She was later used as a depot ship in Scapa Flow, starting in 1939.
 After the outbreak of the Second World War that year, her remaining guns were removed to be used in shore defences.
 Luftwaffe bombers attacked her on 17 October 1939; while they scored no direct hits, several near misses caused significant damage.
 After repairs were effected, the ship resumed her duties as a depot vessel until the end of the war.
 She was finally sold for scrapping in 1946.